mandalsantanu245-star/AI-Plant-Disease-Detection/README.md

 ### Results

-The **final numerical results are intentionally not hard-coded in this README**.
+The final numerical results are intentionally not hard-coded in this README.

 The actual accuracy, loss, and other performance values should be taken from the **final training run of the notebook** rather than using estimated or example values.